$ aws sts get-caller-identity

 Add a unique name in the Name field.
 The value will be used to name the associated resources.

-Confirm that Deployment and Create a route to the application are selected.
+Confirm that Deployment and Create a route are selected.

 Click Create to deploy the application.
 It will take a few minutes for the pods to deploy.